killermann/ipm/content/news/2014-12-02-uncopyright-reflection.md

 But a year of learning and asking and processing and reflecting, while watching my little [experiment][12] pan out, has left me with one resounding sentiment: YES.

-    	** {{< heyheylook >}}

-Uncopyrighting my work has protected myself from participating more than I need to in an unjust system I&#8217;m trying to subvert. **Can everyone do it?
+**Uncopyrighting my work has protected myself from participating more than I need to in an unjust system I’m trying to subvert.** Can everyone do it?
 Nope.
-Should everyone do it (or should folks who don&#8217;t feel ashamed they still maintain their IP)?
+Should everyone do it (or should folks who don’t feel ashamed they still maintain their IP)?
 Absolutely not.
 But more people can than do, and the fear that is preventing all of us from embracing this idea is a massive barrier to justice.

-{{< heyheylook >}}
+**Uncopyrighting my work hasn’t negatively affected my ability to make a living, but has allowed me to live less encumbered.** I never pursued legal action against folks who used my stuff — I likely never would.
+It was an burdensome relationship that weighed on me.
+I wanted to give without strings attached.
+Now I can.
+And while it’s impossible to say without a control, it doesn’t seem the experiment is opportunity-costing me anything, but I can say with certainty that its empowered people to use my work in ways they otherwise wouldn’t’ve.

+**Uncopyrighting my work isn’t me embodying the role of the martyr, but instead trying to protect myself from the cynicism that would otherwise kill me.** If I didn’t believe it was possible to achieve social justice, it would be impossible for me to work toward it.
+Continuing to play into problematic axioms of capitalism (scarcity, value attribution) was, to me, poisonous.
+I struggled (still do) immensely with the money side of what I do (it just feels wrong to make money doing this stuff).
+Every way I can dissociate from that poisonous system is dissociating from the role of the martyr I would have become.

-ative system I hope the world will embody someday: one where everyone, of all identities, has equitable access to resources, love, and justice, and nobody has to ask for permission to smile.
+This experiment has been a long, introspective transition from resisting a system I didn’t want to support, to supporting an alternative system I hope the world will embody someday: one where everyone, of all identities, has equitable access to resources, love, and justice, and nobody has to ask for permission to smile.
-{{< heyheylook >}}

-{{< heyheylook >}}
+I’m excited to see where the next year of this forever-experiment takes me.
+I’m thankful for those of you, like the person at the conference, who have encouraged me in this adventure.

+sK

+P.S.
+For the unconvinced: a tangible manifestation of this whole uncopyright adventure (and one beyond which I need no more encouragement to continue) is the [All-Gender Restroom Sign](/2014/04/gender-neutral-bathroom-sign/) story.
+Read about that here, but here’s the short version: I made a thing (uncopyrighted); a for-profit corporation wanted it, asked how much; I said it’s theirs as much as mine, and encouraged them to donate to a good cause instead of paying me; they one-upped me and started giving it away themselves, amounting to thousands of dollars of good, and [a now-global campaign of giving](http://www.prnewswire.com/news-releases/after-all-gender-toilet-sign-donations-to-80-american-campuses-mydoorsigncom-goes-global-283059581.html).
+A gift that’s multiplied exponentially, all starting from one simple, yet radical idea: it’s okay to give.

+ [1]: /about/
  [4]: /2012/05/what-does-the-asterisk-in-trans-stand-for/ "What does the asterisk in “trans*” stand for?"
  [5]: http://creativecommons.org/licenses/by-nc-sa/4.0/
  [6]: https://www.youtube.com/watch?v=G2y8Sx4B2Sk